 Stalagmites are rock formations that grow up from the cave floor.
 Most have rounded or flattened tips and may appear as mounds.

-Here are a couple tricks to help you remember the difference between the two:
+Here are a couple of tricks to help you remember the difference between the two:

 - Stalactites have a “t” because they are on top or hang tight from the ceiling.
 They have a “c” because they grow from the ceiling.

-Note: If a stalactite and stalagmite eventually touch, forming one solid structure, it is then considered a column.
+If a stalactite and stalagmite eventually touch, forming one solid structure, it is considered a column.

-You may want to consider an America the Beautiful park pass for $80.
-This annual pass is good for 1 year, starting at date of purchase.
-It is valid at all our national parks.
+Consider an America the Beautiful park pass for $80.
+This annual pass is good for one year, starting at the date of purchase, and is valid at all our national parks.
 At Carlsbad Caverns, this pass grants entry to you and up to three adult guests.

-Carlsbad Caverns National Park is open daily year-round except for New Year’s Day, Thanksgiving Day and Christmas Day.
+Carlsbad Caverns National Park is open year-round except for New Year’s Day, Thanksgiving Day, and Christmas Day.

 Visitor center hours are 8:00 am to 5:00 pm.
 Note that the park is in the Mountain time zone.